Expressionism: Groups of painters

+In Germany and Austria

 The style originated principally in Germany and Austria.
-There were a number of groups of expressionist painters, including Der Blaue Reiter and Die Brücke.
-Der Blaue Reiter (The Blue Rider, named for a painting) was based in Munich and Die Brücke was originally based in Dresden (although some members later relocated to Berlin).
+There were groups of expressionist painters, including Der Blaue Reiter and Die Brücke.
+Der Blaue Reiter (The Blue Rider, named after a painting) was based in Munich and Die Brücke (The Bridge) was originally based in Dresden (some members moved to Berlin).
 Die Brücke was active for a longer period than Der Blaue Reiter, which was only together for a year (1912).
-The Expressionists were influenced by various artists and sources including Edvard Munch, Vincent van Gogh, and African art.
+The Expressionists were influenced by artists and sources including Edvard Munch, Vincent van Gogh and African art.
 They were also aware of the work being done by the Fauves in Paris, who influenced Expressionism's tendency toward arbitrary colours and jarring compositions.
 In reaction and opposition to French Impressionism, which emphasized the rendering of the visual appearance of objects, Expressionist artists sought to portray emotions and subjective interpretations.
 It was not important to reproduce an aesthetically pleasing impression of the artistic subject matter, they felt, but rather to represent vivid emotional reactions by powerful colours and dynamic compositions.
-Kandinsky, the main artist of Der Blaue Reiter group, believed that with simple colours and shapes the spectator could perceive the moods and feelings in the paintings, a theory that encouraged him towards increased abstraction.
+Kandinsky, the main artist of Der Blaue Reiter, believed that with simple colours and shapes the spectator could perceive the moods and feelings in the paintings, a theory that encouraged him towards increased abstraction.

+The School of Paris

+In Paris a group of artists dubbed the École de Paris (School of Paris) by André Warnod were also known for their expressionist art.
+This was especially prevalent amongst the foreign born Jewish painters of the School of Paris such as Chaim Soutine, Marc Chagall, Yitzhak Frenkel, Abraham Mintchine and others.
+These artists' expressionism was described as restless and emotional by Frenkel.
+These artists, centered in the Montparnasse district of Paris tended to portray human subjects and humanity, evoking emotion through facial expression.
+Others focused on the expression of mood rather than a formal structure.
+The art of Jewish expressionists was characterized as dramatic and tragic, perhaps in connection to Jewish suffering following persecution and pogroms.